-- Travel of errant vehicles: research into the travel of errant vehicles as they leave the carriageway and the factors that might affect this
+- research into the travel of errant vehicles as they leave the carriageway and the factors that might affect this

-- Median safety barriers on dual carriageways: research into the performance and cost effectiveness of median barriers installed on major roads in Britain
+- research into the performance and cost effectiveness of median barriers installed on major roads in Britain

-The Roads Restraints Risk Assessment Process (RRAP) is part of the New Road Restraints Standard TD 19 and enables designers to determine the need for a vehicle restraint and associated performance requirements.
+The Road Restraints Risk Assessment Process (RRRAP) is part of the New Road Restraints Standard TD 19 and enables designers to determine the need for a vehicle restraint and associated performance requirements.

-Note that some aggressiveness factors for hazards were modified between RRAP issues 1.3 and 1.3a to remove anomalous and unexpected results.
+Note that some aggressiveness factors for hazards were modified between RRRAP issues 1.3 and 1.3a to remove anomalous and unexpected results.

-In Northern Ireland, TD 19 and the RRAP were implemented from 1 August 2007.
-For further information please contact the Engineering Policy Brance on 02890540405.
+In Northern Ireland, TD 19 and the RRRAP were implemented from 1 August 2007.
+For further information please contact the Engineering Policy Branch on 02890540405.